CLARIAH/descartes-tei/docs/convert.rst

 The result of the project is the `ePistolarium <http://ckcc.huygens.knaw.nl/epistolarium/>`_ an online environment to do research on these letters.

-The data has been archived at DANS, and will be Open Access available from Mid December 2013:
+The data has been archived at DANS, and is Open Access available since 16 December 2013:
 The archived CKCC dataset at DANS has the persistent identifier `urn:nbn:nl:ui:13-scpm-ji <http://www.persistent-identifier.nl/?identifier=urn%3Anbn%3Anl%3Aui%3A13-scpm-ji>`_.